 By Ms. Reshma Krishnamurthy

 Ms. Reshma Krishnamurthy joined us at Ekya to talk about ‘Alternate Careers and Offbeat Careers’.
 An established entrepreneur, Ms. Reshma founded ‘Moms and Stories’, a platform that publishes inspiring stories on stay at home mothers, women athletes, acid attack survivors, mothers who blog or have a love for adventure, mothers with physical disabilities and children with special needs.
 Adding to this, she has been a writer, radio jockey, and communications manager.
-Having addressed our students from Grades VI to X, Ms. Reshma conducted an interactive Q & A with the children.
+Having addressed our students from Grades VI to VIII, Ms. Reshma conducted an interactive Q & A with the children.